imagegrain

 Heavy, chunky grain that dominates the image.
 Think surveillance footage, expired film, or Super 16mm movie stock.
 Creates a raw, lo-fi aesthetic.

-How Film Grain Effect Works in Grainy
+How the Film Grain Effect Works in imagegrain